joetainment/bill-and-buck/story__main__chapter__mutual_agreement.md

 "You promise?
 You'll help me make my inventions?"

-"Yes," BBR agreed, "Is this agreement now acceptable."
+"Yes," BBR agreed, "Is this agreement now acceptable?"

 Wilbert was ecstatic, and responded almost instantly, "Oh yeah, we got a deal!
 If you give me stuff and help me build, I'll definitely look after Remy."